Natur (Israeli settlement): History

 The establishment of the settlement began in the summer of 1977 with the formation of a settlement core by Hashomer Hatzair youth movement.
 By late 1978, land preparation work was completed and construction began.
 The kibbutz was officially founded on February 8, 1980.

 The settlement's establishment was accompanied by controversy between the Kibbutz Artzi movement and the Hashomer Hatzair, which opposed settlements beyond the Green Line, while Kibbutz Artzi passed a resolution supporting border adjustments in the Golan Heights and settlement in the western part of the plateau.
 Ultimately, a compromise was reached whereby Nahal soldiers who were Hashomer Hatzair members would establish the settlement.

 In 1985, the kibbutz, along with other Golan Heights and Jordan Valley settlements, received emergency government assistance following Israel's inflationary crisis and accumulated debts.
 In 1991, following the Madrid Conference and the opening of peace talks between Israel and Syria, kibbutz residents declared they would refuse to leave the settlement as part of any peace agreement.

 In December 2007, the kibbutz transformed into a mixed secular-religious moshav.
 The change was attributed to difficulties in establishing itself financially and in attracting new residents; at its peak, the kibbutz had only about 30 members.
 Since the founding of the kibbutz movement in 1909, only two other kibbutzim—Masu'ot Yitzhak and Bnei Darom in the Lachish region—had undergone a similar transformation, becoming cooperative moshavim during the 1950s and 1960s.
 This change occurred despite opposition from the "Shared Headquarters", an organization attempting to preserve collective kibbutzim against the trend of privatization.

 Attractions

 Natur is built on the ruins of an ancient Jewish village.
 Excavations near the moshav uncovered a synagogue dating to the Mishnah period, considered one of the most impressive synagogues found in the region.
 The community hosts art and craft studios, including Natur Farm, established in 2014, which serves as a cultural center and medicinal herb nursery offering workshops, accommodations, and views of the Golan Heights and Lake Kinneret.
 Nearby is the archaeological site of Umm el-Kanatir, home to a reconstructed ancient synagogue, as well as the tomb of Sheikh Marzuk.

 Geography

 Natur is located in the southern Golan Heights, near one of the region’s largest streams, Nahal Samakh.
 It lies close to Moshavs Ramat Magshimim and Geshur, and is just 10 kilometers from Lake Kinneret.
 The community of Natur consists of religious and non-religious families, with approximately 1,000 people living there.

+Transportation

+The Golan Regional Council operates twenty buses per day from Natur to the Israeli city of Tiberias.
+The bus line also stops at Ramat Magshimim, Haspin, Nov, Avnei Eitan, Eliad, Afik, Neot Golan, and Bnei Yehuda.
+The bus ride to Tiberias takes approximately 54 minutes.